 Film is the most important mass medium and art form of modern times.
 Shaping our modes of perception and communication, it is popular in its appeal and radical in its practices.
 It has transformed our ways of seeing and storytelling.
 Film-making and criticism is an area of immense interest, pleasure, and creativity.
 Supported by state-of-the-art film teaching and production facilities, the MA in Film at Queen's aims to offer a rich, diverse curriculum designed to enable students to specialise in practice-based and critical approaches to film, and other media arts.

 In particular, students will develop skills in the analysis of film and media arts and apply these skills in the production of creative projects, and critical work.
 Throughout the programme, students will acquire basic or enhanced film production skills.
 They will also acquire transferable skills valued by employers: creative thinking, verbal and visual communication, problem solving, project management, and teamwork.

-- We are an Avid Learning Partner, and Film students are offered the opportunity to become certified in the use of both Media Composer video editing and Pro Tools audio editing, an industry qualification and valuable addition to any CV.
+- We are an Avid Learning Partner, and Film students are offered the opportunity to become certified in the use of Media Composer video editing, an industry qualification and valuable addition to any CV.

-- Strong contacts with the local film and broadcast industry, enabling us to organise regular meetings with industry professionals, workshops, and placements for students interested in a career in film and the creative industries.
+- Strong contacts with the local film and broadcast industry, enabling us to organise regular meetings with industry professionals, workshops for students interested in a career in film and the creative industries.